-Daymar College, Bowling Green; Daymar College, Clarksville; Daymar College, Murfreesboro; Daymar College, Nashville; Daymar College, Columbus cardiographic monitoring and procedures; medical law and ethics; electronic health records; medical office management; and two internship courses.
+Daymar College, Bowling Green; Daymar College, Clarksville; Daymar College, Murfreesboro; Daymar College, Nashville; Daymar College, Columbus

+The Diploma program provides students with learning experiences to help develop those skills and attitudes necessary to excel in medical assisting.
+The program covers areas such as medical terminology; anatomy and physiology; medical office and exam room administration and procedures; pharmacology; phlebotomy; cardiographic monitoring and procedures; medical law and ethics; electronic health records; medical office management; and two internship courses.
 The Medical Assisting Diploma program is designed to prepare graduates to apply to take the Registered Medical Assistant (RMA) Exam, available through American Medical Technologists (AMT), an independent certification organization.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 12 months.
 All credits earned in this program are applicable to the Medical Assisting Associate of Applied Science Degree.